Des Moines Shoulder Injury Lawyer

 After any work-related injury, it is important that you obtain immediately medical attention.
 It’s also important that you notify your employer right away but no more than 90 days after the injury.
 If your shoulder injury was caused by repetitive stress, the 90-day timeframe typically begins on the day on which you were diagnosed or the day you became aware (or reasonably should have been aware) that your injury was work-related.

 After receiving notice of your injury, your employer is responsible for informing their insurance provider and the Workers’ Compensation Commissioner of the injury.
 If your employer fails to begin the claims process, you can file your workers’ compensation claim yourself.
-If your employer or their insurance company disputes or denies your claim, you can appeal with the help of a skilled Des Moines workers’ compensation attorney.
+If your employer or their insurance company disputes or denies your claim, you can appeal with the help of a skilled Des Moines work shoulder injury attorney.